 While we are not materially dependent on any one of our intellectual properties, as a technology-driven company, we believe that intellectual property rights are crucial to protect the assets of our business.
 Over the past ten years, we have continued to substantially add new applications to our existing first patent filings, and we intend to continue our aggressive approach to seeking patent protection.
-Currently, we have approximately 25,200 patent applications and registrations, of which more than 7,900 are pending applications.
-In addition to these patents, we have more than 3,600 utility model and design applications and registrations for more than 1,800 new inventions.
+Currently, we have approximately 30,500 patent applications and registrations, of which more than 8,800 are pending applications.
+In addition to these patents, we have more than 4,100 utility model and design applications and registrations, of which approximately 400 are pending applications.
+In 2018, we filed more than 800 patent, utility model and design applications for more than 1,700 new inventions.
 Based on our existing intellectual property strategy, we believe that we have adequate control over our core technologies.
 The "ABB" trademarks and logo are protected in all of the countries in which we operate.
-We aggressively defend our intellectual property rights are fundamental to all of our businesses, there is no dependency of the business on any single patent, utility model or design application.
+We aggressively defend our intellectual property rights to safeguard the reputation associated with the ABB technology and brand.
+While these intellectual property rights are fundamental to all of our businesses, there is no dependency of the business on any single patent, utility model or design application.